-If your sales data is scattered among different sources, you'll have to input each item manually, then total them up using a pivot table.
+If you have multiple data sources, you'll have to input each item manually, then total them up using a pivot table.
 You'll also need to adjust the formatting to display dollars and cents or dates.
 You can select graphical displays for the data when you're done, including pie charts with adjustable color settings.

 Most people are familiar with Excel, but there are a few downsides to relying on it for your quarterly sales reporting:

-- The potential for human error: If you're able to export sales figures from another application, you have an advantage.
-If not, you'll have to enter all the relevant data by hand, cross-referencing where necessary.
-In either situation, there's substantial room for mistakes, especially if you configure the sums incorrectly or don't properly format your data.
+- The potential for human error: If you can export sales figures from another application, you have an advantage.
+If you still need to, you'll have to enter all the relevant data by hand, cross-referencing where necessary.
+There's substantial room for mistakes in either situation, especially if you misconfigure the sums or need to format your data correctly.

-- The time commitment: The entire process, from entering data to formatting the report, can add up to a sizable time burden.
-Keep in mind, this doesn't even involve any analysis.
-It's just accounting for the bare minimum it takes to produce the report.
+- The time commitment: The entire process can add to a sizable time burden, from entering data to formatting the report.
+Keep in mind this doesn't even involve any analysis.
+It's just accounting for the bare minimum required to produce the report.

-- The bigger picture: Quarterly sales reports produced in Excel stand alone.
-They are not integrated with other programs.
-That means you'll have to read between the lines to develop your own takeaways.
+- The bigger picture: Quarterly sales reports produced in Excel stand-alone and lack integration with other programs.
+You'll have to read between the lines to develop your takeaways.
 You must also deploy other unique tools based on what you've learned.

 Territory reporting with dedicated software

-If breaking down your quarterly sales data by territory matters to your business, then you really need dedicated software.
+If breaking down your quarterly sales data by territory matters to your business, you need dedicated software.

-Territory mapping solutions like eSpatial are specifically designed with sales teams in mind.
-They are built to relieve the admin burden from your sales managers.
+Territory mapping solutions like eSpatial are designed with sales teams in mind.
+And relieve the admin burden from your sales managers.

 You can also leverage integrations for seamlessly transferring and reporting data between different sources.

 In addition, dedicated mapping software provides better visual insight into your sales territories.
-This can help you better align your resources, driving higher revenue with lower costs.
+It can help you better align your resources, driving higher revenue with lower costs.

 All in all, this means: